ValeriaKharchenko/social_network/README.md

     [ OPTIONAL ] 4.
 GROUP EVENT (time) - fix the time lagging (status need to change faster for time) [ OPTIONAL ] 5.
 GROUP PAGE  - Visual update (post,events, more..?)
     [ OPTIONAL ] 6.
 Possibility to add new post on landing page (/homepage) Or it will be redone ???
+    [ OPTIONAL ] 7.
+NOTIFICATION - one button to convert  all to  seen&clicked status

     [ERRORS] - Some error handling ?